anhtt2211/social-api/README.md

 - `npm run start:watch` - Start application in watch mode
 - `npm run test` - run Jest test runner
 - `npm run start:prod` - Build application

 ---

-## Start application

-- `npm start`
-- Test api with `http://localhost:8000/api/articles` in your favourite browser

----

-# Authentication

-This applications uses JSON Web Token (JWT) to handle authentication.
-The token is passed with each request using the `Authorization` header with `Token` scheme.
-The JWT authentication middleware handles the validation and authentication of the token.
-Please check the following sources to learn more about JWT.

----